benleis1/emacs-init/readme.md

 # elisp

-Group `use-package' declarations under their own imenu heading -- the default `lisp-imenu-generic-expression' only covers def* forms, so use-package calls otherwise don't show up at all.
+Group `use-package` declarations under their own imenu heading.
+Also extract all the ;;; sections.
 ```
 (add-hook 'emacs-lisp-mode-hook
           (lambda ()